tikv/rfcs/text/2018-10-25-batch-split.md

 }
 ```

 Add a new admin command type `BatchSplit` with related request and response. `BatchSplitRequest` wraps multiple `SplitRequest` along with `right_derive` which invalidates the `right_derive` in each `SplitRequest`.

-When in rolling upgrade process, new TiKVs are mixed up with old TiKVs, so old command type `Split` still needs to be preserved.
+When in the rolling upgrade process, new TiKVs are mixed up with old TiKVs, so old command type `Split` still needs to be preserved.

 ## Implementation in TiKV

 ### How to produce multiple split keys

-This part mainly focus on `SplitChecker`.
+This part mainly focuses on `SplitChecker`.

-First of all, adjust trait to make it can return multiple split keys.
+First of all, adjust `trait` so that it can return multiple split keys.

 ```rust
 pub trait SplitChecker {